 - Stimulates liver enzymes: This helps improve overall liver function, including bile production.

 - Stabilizes liver cell membranes: Thanks to the herb’s positive influence on natural antioxidant enzymes in your body like catalase and superoxide dismutase, liver cells are spared the damage from free radicals.

 5. Helps Manage Blood Glucose

 Blood glucose management is everyone’s business, not just of diabetics’.
 After all, glucose is the fuel that keeps you running.
 A safe helping hand like andrographis is more than welcome.
 It helps your body respond better to insulin and remove glucose from the blood more efficiently.
 It also nudges the pancreatic β-cells to produce more insulin.

 Making sure your cells are able to take up glucose, the herb prevents damage to glucose transporters sitting on cell surfaces.
 It does this along with other antioxidants by getting rid of damaging free radicals.

-6. Protects the Heart
+6. Helps Protect the Heart